Gender, Voting and the Voting Rights Act

 Gender & Voting: Don't Wait.
 You'll Be Too Late

-Dr. Khalilah Brown-Dean, Associate Professor of Political Science at Quinnipiac University and author, analyst and political commentator, kicked off this inspiring discussion at The Community Foundation for Greater New Haven by providing an overview of the past as prologue and stressing the importance of context.
+Dr. Khalilah Brown-Dean, Senior Director for Inclusive Excellence at Quinnipiac University and author, analyst and political commentator, kicked off this inspiring discussion at The Community Foundation for Greater New Haven by providing an overview of the past as prologue and stressing the importance of context.

 What We Heard

 - There is a difference between voter disenfranchisement and voter suppression.
 While someone's right to vote may not directly be taken away, seemingly innocuous policies such as demanding a government issued ID from voters results in voter suppression because of the practical difficulty for people to obtain government issued IDs.

 - Waiting to get involved in the 2020 election is too late.
 In 2018, the entire House of Representatives is up for re-election.

 - It is critical to get involved with the preparation for the 2020 U.S. Census.
 The results of the 2020 U.S. Census will be used as the basis for redistricting.

 - The U.S. Census counts both residents and citizens so it is critical for trusted community organizations to be involved in the actual counting as well as getting accurate information to their communities.

 - Get involved in the 2018 election and the run up to it.

 - Contact your state elected official and tell that person you want to serve on the Census Commission.

 - Sign up to receive updates about The U.S. Census.